Primary

 Think about leading with your elbows, not your hands.
 Pinch your shoulder blades together at the top.
 If you are swinging the weights or using your body, you are too heavy.

-Want Reverse Fly in your program?
+See where Reverse Fly fits in your weekly plan

 Bend over at the hips.